Fabus1184/haskell-automata/README.md

 ```

 \
-Regexify works using the [transitive closure method](https://cs.stackexchange.com/a/2395) to convert DFAs to regular expressions.
+Regexify works using the transitive closure method [^1] to convert DFAs to regular expressions.
 To simplify the regular expressions, pattern matching on given rules is used to simplify the expression as far as possible.

 **This will not always result in the shortest possible expression but it will definitely be an equivalent one.**